 Minimum Entry Requirement

-*For detailed information on entry requirements, please contact Student Enrolment Department.
+*For detailed information on entry requirements, please contact Marketing & Sales Department.

-Graduates from this major would may engaged in a variety of professions, including:
+Graduates from this major may engage in the following professions: